- Off-Campus Living

 If you’re considering living off-campus, please review the following processes to ensure that you are eligible and that proper procedures are followed.
 If you have any additional questions or need further clarification, please review the Off-Campus Living Policies or email us directly at email@example.com.

 Wake Forest University currently has a 3-year on-campus residency requirement.
-As of Fall 2013, junior students will be required to live in on-campus housing and only senior students will be eligible to live in off-campus housing.
+Only senior students will be eligible to live in off-campus housing.

 - Review Off-campus Conduct (commonly referred to as Rule 16) in the Student Code of Conduct found in the WFU Social Regulations and Policies section of the Student Handbook and be sure you are willing to make that commitment to your neighborhood.